Upper School Sports Team Parent Resources

-A key role of the team parent is to work with the coach to forecast “out of pocket” expenses for the families and to communicate an expectation of these expenses to the parents.
-Expenses not covered by tuition include optional apparel, the end-of-season banquet, travel tournament fees, dinners for the players, Senior day celebration, snacks for bus trips, etc. These should all be budgeted with the coach in advance of the season.
+A key role of the team parent is to work with the coach to forecast “out-of-pocket” expenses for the families, and to communicate an expectation of these expenses to the parents.
+The team fees may include overnight travel expenses, meals and snacks for the players, Senior Day celebration, etc. These should all be budgeted with the coach and The Athletics Department in advance of the season.
+These team fees are optional and any expenses should be reasonable, and expenses should not exceed the amount of money collected.
 With an estimate of these miscellaneous expenses, each family can share these costs and pay their portion to the Campus Store at the beginning of the season (see sample budget).
 Individuals who pay for specific expenditures up-front can then be reimbursed by submitting their receipts to the Team Parent or a designated team treasurer.
-At the end of the season, any unspent balance can be used towards purchase of end-of-season banquet expenses.
-Families who need financial assistance may apply for assistance from the Jay Ward Athletic Endowment Fund (see below for more information).
+Coaches gifts and end-of-season banquet costs are not to be included in team fee expenses, however, at the end of the season, any unspent balance may be used toward end-of-season banquet expenses.
+Families who need financial assistance may apply for assistance from the Jay Ward Athletic Endowment Fund

 Form A, also known as “Authorization for Non-Tuition Expense Collection” is a spending approval form used to by the school to identify expenses incurred outside of tuition-covered expenses.
 All departments of the school use either Form A (Athletics) or Form B (Arts, Clubs, etc.) to budget and approve the cost of the student activities not included in the tuition.
 In the case of Athletics, the coach and team parent work together to put together a budget for an activity, then they submit the Form A with a projected per student cost and the approval process then moves through a chain of authorization ending with the Campus Store setting up an account for the activity.
 The Campus Store then becomes the “banker” for the team activity.
 The team parent helps communicate costs and due dates, and the Campus Store collects payments from the players’ families.

 TEAM GATHERINGS, KICK-OFF AND END-OF-SEASON CELEBRATION